 Is there a difference between commercial and residential solar panels?

 Yes, there are a few differences between residential and commercial, or utility scale, solar panels.
 For one, solar panels used in C&I systems are generally much larger than residential ones.
 The solar system mounting technique is typically different in these two situations as well.
 Many homes have a pitched or slanted roof, therefore requiring a penetrating racking system to mount the panels and secure them to the roof.
 For commercial installations, on the other hand, many company buildings have a flat roof so this is not required.
 Lastly, commercial panels typically have a greater energy storage capacity.
-This feature, paired with their larger size, makes them more expensive compared to those used in residential installations.
+This feature, paired with their larger size, makes them more expensive compared to those used in residential installations, requiring expertise and careful planning to manage such renewable assets effectively.